 QoS facility

-The keyarea considerations on WLAN to interwork 5G core network as follows;
+The key areas to be considered are:

-Radio scanning and association process is well specified in WLAN 802.11 and is capable of supporting WLAN interworking with the 5G core network.
+Radio scanning and association process is specified in WLAN 802.11.
+However, additional radio scanning for ATSSS function should be supported.

-IKEv2, EAP-5G and IPsec protocol for registration and authentication support should be added in the STA TEC and the WLAN ANC.
+IKEv2, EAP-5G and IPsec protocol for registration and authentication support should be added in the implementation of STA TEC and the WLAN ANC.

-NAS signaling to connect AMF should be added in the STA TEC and the WLAN ANC.
+NAS signaling to connect AMF should be added in the implementation of STA TEC and the WLAN ANC.

-Packet session initiation/modification/termination to connect SMF should be added in the STA TEC and WLAN ANC.
+Packet session initiation/modification/termination to connect SMF should be added in implementation of the STA TEC and WLAN ANC.

 Packet data QoS management of WLAN shall specify QoS identification, profile and DRB to guarantee packet delay and PER for the required service types.

-QoS mapping to WLAN is necessary to support more granularity of QoS ID and parameters
+QoS mapping to WLAN is necessary to support more granularity of QoS ID and parameters.

-Packet scheduling in the STA and AP should meet data rate, latency and PER
+Packet scheduling in the STA and AP should meet data rate, latency and PER.

-Timing scheduling and the introduction of a Hybrid ARQ scheme are very important
+Timing scheduling and the introduction of a Hybrid ARQ scheme may be necessary to support GBR.

-802.11ax, as implemented, cannot support 3GPP service QoS, and improved version (11be EHT, 11bd NGV) should consider MAC enhancement to support the service requirements.
+802.11ax, as implemented, cannot fully support all 3GPP service QoS requirements.
+Improvements being developed in 802.11be EHT and 802.11bd (NGV) should consider MAC enhancements to support these service requirements.

-The WLAN interworking model and terminal types will give an impact on interworking system design and implementation.
-For example, the terminal STA type should support both data and control functions to interwork with 5G core network.
-The terminal UE will support all the control functions to interwork with 5G core network and WLAN access function of UE can be used for radio data forwarding.
+Consideration of the WLAN interworking model and terminal types to support 3GPP 5G interworking can provide insight to real world requirements and should be considered for 802.11 interworking system design and implementations.
+For example, the terminal STA type should support both data and control functions to interworking with 5G core network.
+The terminal UE will support all the control functions for interwork with 5G core network and WLAN access function of UE can be used to support high speed data requirements.

 TSN topics

 3GPP 5G System can be integrated with the external TSN as a TSN bridge.
-The TSN bridge includes TSN Translator functionality for interoperation between TSN System and 5G System both for user plane and control plane.
-5G system TSN translator functionality consists of Device-side TSN translator (DS-TT) and Network-side TSN translator (NW-TT).
+The TSN bridge includes TSN translator functionality for interoperation between TSN System and 5G System both for user plane and control plane.
+The 5G system TSN translator functionality consists of device-side TSN translator (DS-TT) and network-side TSN translator (NW-TT).
 5G system specific procedures in a 5G core network and RAN, wireless communication links, etc. remain hidden from the TSN network [8]

-As for TSN applications such as smart factory and automation field, TSN bridges can be configured in three different types.
-The first type is to use 5G system as a TSN bridge in Figure 155 3GPP domain needs to consider the timing synchronization and TSN translator (TT) function in UE and 5G CN.
-The second type is to use WLAN and 5G CN interworking as a TSN bridge in Figure 166 The third type is to use WLAN only as a TSN bridge in Figure 177
+As for TSN applications, such as smart factory and automation field, TSN bridges can be configured in three different types.
+The first type is to use 5G system as a TSN bridge (see Figure 14).
+3GPP domain needs to consider the timing synchronization and TSN translator (TT) function in UE and 5G CN.
+The second type is to use WLAN and 5G CN interworking as a TSN bridge (see Figure 15).
+The third type is to use WLAN only as a TSN bridge (see Figure 16).

-15Figure 15.
-TSN Bridge using 5G AN and CN
+Figure 14.
+TSN bridge using 5G AN and CN

-16Figure 16.
-TSN Bridge using WLAN and 5G CN interworking
+Figure 15.
+TSN bridge using WLAN and 5G CN interworking

-17Figure 17.
-TSN Bridge using WLAN only
+Figure 16.
+TSN bridge using WLAN only

 Conclusions

-The IEEE 802.11can support interworking with the 3GPP 5G network and is able to support high data rate to meet the performance of 5G network vision in the low mobility scenario.
+The IEEE 802.11 Standard can support interworking with the 3GPP 5G network and is able to support high data rates to meet the performance goals of 5G network vision in the low mobility scenario.
 The new functional entities and signaling procedures have been identified:

 Radio scanning and association